1. List of Interplanetary Coronal Mass Ejections (ICMEs)

 Shock list in the SPASE HPEvent list format

 The forward and reverse shocks are identified using 8-Hz magnetic field data.
 We rotated them into shock normal coordinates to examine the existence of associated shock waves and field changes consistent with the Rankine-Hugoniot relations.
 The shock normal angle (θBn), field change, and Mach number, are also given in this list.

 To confirm, we have also checked the 1-min PLASTIC data.
 At forward shocks, all of solar wind speed, proton number density, proton temperature, and magnetic field should increase simultaneously.
 At reverse shocks, solar wind speed increases, while proton number density, proton temperature, and magnetic field all decrease.
 However, not all shocks have clear signatures in plasma properties.
 We indicate such shocks in the comments.

-4. List of Solar Energetic Particle (SEP) Events Observed by both STA and STB"
+4. List of Solar Energetic Proton (SEP) Events Observed by both STA and STB"